 We squeezed in a short off-season holiday to Majorca with a rough idea of the places we were going to stay.
 Sibs is the kind of person who generates a lot of ideas and abandons them just as quickly.
 If she asks me a question there’s a good chance the reply will be redundant before I’ve finished saying it.
-If you get the timing right, you can successfully bounce from question to question without actually being involved in the solution.
+If I get the timing right, I can bounce from question to question without actually being involved in the solution.

 Ryan Air Safety Record

 I’m getting used to Ryan Air now.
 Being on their planes used to worry me ever since I landed with a flaming wing and thick black smoke billowing past my window.
 A woman screamed and I started calculating the odds of various survival scenarios, but other than that no-one seemed to notice it.
-We landed ok and I deduced that an oil pipe had burst when they started applying brakes on the runway at landing speed.
+We landed ok and I later deduced that a hydraulic pipe had burst when they started applying brakes on the runway at landing speed.
 It must have been spraying oil into the engine.
-Later I saw a maintenance enclosure wrapped around the wing and no mention of it anywhere in the airport or on the internet.
+As I was leaving I saw a maintenance enclosure wrapped around the wing and found no mention of it anywhere in the airport or on the internet.

 Now I’m using Ryan Air again, I felt compelled to do a bit of research which revealed that it actually has a better safety record than most of the other airlines.
-Elsewhere I found an unofficial opinion that ‘having permission to operate in the EU is enough proof that the airline is safe’.
-All the research I did pointed to Ryan Air being at least as safe as any other serving Europe, bearing in mind that Europe has much tighter restrictions more strictly applied in the world.
+Elsewhere I found an unofficial professional opinion that ‘having permission to operate in the EU is enough proof that the airline is safe’.
+All the research I did pointed to Ryan Air being at least as safe as any other serving Europe, bearing in mind that Europe has very tight restrictions that are strictly applied.

 On this trip out I was next to the emergency exit.
-The male steward explained what to do to the women on the other side of the plane but assumed that I would be ok.
-Whilst a pack of wild-eyed feminists battered him unconscious with their handbags, I figured out that the door consists of a shielded lever that unlocks a panel you can kick out at the bottom.
+The male steward explained what to do to the women sitting on the other side of the plane but assumed that I would be ok.
+In actual fact I’d rather be told.
+Whilst a pack of wild-eyed feminists battered him unconscious with their handbags, I figured out that the door consists of a shielded lever that unlocks a panel that you can kick out at the bottom.
 Once I figured that out I had the compulsion to do it immediately.
-I was a bit trigger happy about it and I’m fairly stable.
-What you don’t need is a stressed out person in this seat for sure.
+I was a bit trigger happy about it and I’m fairly stable… what you don’t need is a stressed out person in this seat for sure.

 Strategic Holiday Planning